RadionBik/ML-based-network-traffic-classifier/README.md

 Inspired by vnetserg/traffic-v2, although significantly rewritten and complemented.

-##Key differences:
+## Key differences:

-* Added configuration of testing scenarios via the 'config.ini' file
+* Added configuration of testing scenarios via the *config.ini* file

 * Added support of unidirectional flows(on the cost of some stat. features)